HolmesLab/holmeslab/docs/Experiments/flywheel.md

 7. click on the project name
 8. ‘inputs’ tab:
     1. click on “template”
-    2. click on ConteCenter or your project name
+    2. click on ConteCenter or your project name (in the folder path)
     3. select the [nordic_extension_template.json](https://rutgers.box.com/s/2m3tgn5iwi3listic0ftbq7c6esojuj9)
     - locates and assigns the echoes their proper echo name
     - ignores single band reference images and phase images for fieldmaps